4hbane/Encrypt_Decrypt/README.md

 > - **`-out`** : To set the Output file to write the result.
 If we don't have both `-out` we print the result to the standard output.

 > As you will see in the examples the order of the parameters is not important.

+- To run it you have several options :

 Examples: